mileswatson/OperationResult/README.md

 ```

 ## Benchmarks
-A performance comparsion with other error handling techniques
+A performance comparsion with other error handling techniques.

 |                                                Method | SuccessRate |         Mean |       Error |      StdDev |       Median |
 |------------------------------------------------------ |------------ |-------------:|------------:|------------:|-------------:|